abcd5251/MiMC_merkletree/README.md

 # Simple MiMC Merkle Tree

 This project implements merkle proof verification of basic Merkle Tree with MiMC hash function.
-The implementation is using MiMC hash in the Circom library.
+The implementation is using MiMC in the Circom library.

-### 2. Install Dependencies:
+### Install Dependencies:
 `$ npm install`

-### 3. Run tests
+### Run tests
 `$ npx hardhat test`